JimDesu/basis-lang/README.md

 For every reachable point in a command body, the typechecker maintains a *failure-state lattice*: each path is in one of `clear`, `failing(?)`, `failing(!)`, or `mixed`.
 The body's exit-edge state must conform to the signature's mark:

 - A MUST-PASS body's exits must all be `clear`.
-- A MAY-FAIL body's exits may be any combination, with the propagating failures' messages constrained to the declared class of failure messages.
+- A MAY-FAIL body's exits may be any combination, with the propagating failures' messages constrained to the declared set of failure messages.
 - A MUST-FAIL body's exits must all be `failing(!)`.
 Block markers and recovery contexts manipulate the lattice precisely; the typechecker's job is to confirm the body's structure conforms.